-- (2) Represents the grant date fair value under FASB ASC Topic 718 of awards of restricted stock units granted to the Named Executive Officers in the fiscal year indicated.
+- (1) Represents the grant date fair value under FASB ASC Topic 718 of awards of restricted stock units granted to the Named Executive Officers in the fiscal year indicated.
 Assumptions used in determining the fair value can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-There were no forfeitures of restricted stock units during fiscal 2022, fiscal 2021 or fiscal 2020 for the Named Executive Officers. - (3) Represents the grant date fair value under FASB ASC Topic 718 of awards of stock options granted to the Named Executive Officers in the fiscal year indicated.
+There were no forfeitures of restricted stock units during fiscal, 2023, fiscal 2022, or fiscal 2021 for the Named Executive Officers. - Represents the grant date fair value under FASB ASC Topic 718 of awards of stock options granted to the Named Executive Officers in the fiscal year indicated.
 Assumptions used in determining fair value can be found in Note 1 of Notes to Consolidated Financial Statements included in Item 8, "Consolidated Financial Statements and Supplementary Data," in the Annual Report, disregarding estimates of forfeitures related to service-based vesting conditions.
-During fiscal 2021, Mr. Robinson had 85,812 stock options forfeited and Ms. Lucchese had 1,000 stock options forfeited.
-There were no forfeitures of stock options during fiscal 2022 or fiscal 2020 for the Named Executive Officers.
+During fiscal 2021, Ms. Lucchese had 1,000 stock options forfeited.
+There were no forfeitures of stock options during fiscal 2023 or fiscal 2022 for the Named Executive Officers. - Represents the full amount of the cash bonus actually awarded to the Named Executive Officer with regard to the fiscal year under the STIP or MIP, including any amounts deferred at such person's election and invested in RSUs under the MSPP.
+For fiscal 2023, Mr. Warwick, Mr. Cleary, Ms. Lucchese, Ms. Else-Mitchell and Ms. Quinton elected to invest 0%, 80%, 0%, 0% and 0%, respectively, of his or her fiscal 2023 bonus for the purchase of RSUs.
+For fiscal 2022, Mr. Cleary, Ms. Lucchese, Ms. Else-Mitchell and Ms. Quinton elected to invest 50%, 0%, 0% and 0%, respectively, of his or her fiscal 2022 bonus for the purchase of RSUs.
+For fiscal 2021, Mr. Cleary, Ms. Lucchese and Ms. Quinton elected to invest 100%, 50% and 0%, respectively, of his or her fiscal 2021 bonus for the purchase of RSUs.
+Ms. Quinton was not eligible to participate in the MSPP until fiscal 2021, Ms. Else-Mitchell was not eligible until fiscal 2022 and Mr. Warwick was not eligible until fiscal 2023. - (4) All Other Compensation is further described in the table entitled "Summary of All Other Compensation" below. - (5) Mr. Warwick joined the Company on August 1, 2021.
+Accordingly, the salary provided for fiscal 2022 is a partial year.

-- (4) Represents the full amount of the cash bonus actually awarded to the Named Executive Officer with regard to the fiscal year under the STIP or MIP, including any amounts deferred at such person's election and invested in RSUs under the MSPP.
-For fiscal 2022, Mr. Cleary, Ms. Lucchese, Ms. Mitchell and Ms. Quinton elected to invest 50%, 0%, 0% and 0%, respectively, of his or her fiscal 2022 bonus for the purchase of RSUs.
-For fiscal 2021, Mr. Robinson, Mr. Cleary, Ms. Lucchese and Ms. Quinton elected to invest 100%, 50%, 0%, and 0%, respectively, of his or her fiscal 2021 bonus for the purchase of RSUs.
-For fiscal 2020, Mr. Robinson, Mr. Cleary and Ms. Lucchese elected to invest 100%, 50%, and 35%, respectively, of his or her fiscal 2020 bonus for the purchase of RSUs and only Ms. Lucchese received a bonus for fiscal 2020, with her purchase of RSUs under the MSPP made on September 1, 2020.
-Ms. Quinton was not eligible to participate in the MSPP until fiscal 2021, Ms. Else-Mitchell was not eligible until fiscal 2022 and Mr. Warwick was not eligible until fiscal 2023, and none of them have elected to defer his or her bonus for the purchase of RSUs. - (5) All Other Compensation is further described in the table entitled "Summary of All Other Compensation" below. - (6) Mr. Robinson, the Company's former Chairman, Chief Executive Officer and President, passed away unexpectedly on June 5, 2021 and all of the information presented reflects one week's salary in fiscal 2022 and two full fiscal years' salaries for fiscal 2021 and 2020. - (7) Mr. Warwick joined the Company on August 1, 2021.
-Accordingly, the salary provided for fiscal 2022 is a partial year. - (8) Ms. Else-Mitchell joined the Company in September 2020 and was elected an Executive Officer on June 1, 2021 and the information for fiscal 2022 reflects a full year's compensation. - (9) Ms. Quinton joined the Company in January 2020.
-Accordingly, the salary provided for fiscal 2020 is for a partial year.
-Her bonus for fiscal 2022 represents a supplemental bonus relating to her work in developing a special Covid recovery plan for the Book Fair group, and she also received a special one-time bonus of \$150,000 in fiscal 2021 that related to a specific organizational assignment.
-Her bonus for fiscal 2020 represents a sign-on bonus.
+- Ms. Quinton's bonus for fiscal 2022 represents a supplemental bonus relating to her work in developing a special Covid recovery plan for the Book Fairs group, and she also received a special one-time bonus of \$150,000 in fiscal 2021 that related to a specific organizational assignment. - Ms. Else-Mitchell joined the Company in September 2020 and was elected an Executive Officer on June 1, 2021 and the information for fiscal 2022 reflects a full year's compensation.
+Ms. Else-Mitchell's bonuses for fiscal 2022 and 2023 were awarded to her pursuant to her Special Incentive Plan described on page 20.